AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 {
   "id": 2,
   "jsonrpc": "2.0",
-  "result": "abc1234"
+  "result": "w-123"
 }
 ```
 Where the `result` member is a string which holds an unique - within the scope of the `session` - token which identifies the authorized worker.
 For every further request issued by the client, and related to a Worker action, the client **MUST** use the token given by the server in response to an `mining.authorize` request.
-This reduces the number of bytes tranferred for sultion and hashrate submission.
+This reduces the number of bytes transferred for solution and /or hashrate submission.

 If client is resuming a previous session it **MUST** omit the authorization request for it's workers and **MUST** use the tokens assigned in the originating session.
 It's up to the server to keep the correct map between tokens and workers.